lakitm/latex-papers/README.md

-# latex_papers
+# Papers
-Collection of the papers I wrote using LaTeX programming.
+This entire repository is dedicated to displaying the collection of papers I've written in LaTeX.

 # LICENSE
 Copyright [2022] [Tamira Laki]